-The DDA, as amended by the SEN and Disability Act 2001, placed a duty on all schools and Local Authorities to plan to increase over time the accessibility of schools for disabled pupils and to implement their plans.
+The Equality Act placed a duty on all schools and Local Authorities to plan to increase over time, the accessibility of schools for disabled pupils and to implement and review their Accessibility Plans.

 Schools are required to produce Accessibility Plans in writing for their individual school and this can be found in the Accessibility Management Plan (May 2014).
 Local Authorities have a duty to prepare accessibility strategies covering the maintained schools in their area.